denis-berthier/CSP-Rules-V2.1/Examples/Sudoku-examples/README.txt

 <> The Oddagons folder gives six examples of Oddagons, only one of which is useful to lower the W rating, some of which merely disappear when whips are active.
 Some exercises are left to the reader in the latter case: find if there is a combination of rules (not including whips) enough to solve the puzzle without destroying all the oddagons.
 "Usefulness" of an Oddagon is not related to its size: the only "useful" one has length 5.

+<> The lightning-8.2 puzzle is a good example go using z-chains.
+It is also an illustration of computing 2-step solutions